Agency reverses course on Trump’s Alabama hurricane claim

-WASHINGTON (AP) — A federal agency reversed course Friday on the question of whether President Donald Trump tweeted stale information about Hurricane Dorian potentially hitting Alabama, upsetting meteorologists around the country.
+WASHINGTON (AP) — A federal agency has reversed course on the question of whether President Donald Trump tweeted stale information about Hurricane Dorian potentially hitting Alabama, upsetting meteorologists around the country.

 On Sunday, Trump had warned that Alabama, along with the Carolinas and Georgia, was “most likely to be hit (much) harder than anticipated.”

-The National Weather Service in Birmingham, Alabama, tweeted in response: “Alabama will NOT see any impacts from #Dorian.
+The National Weather Service in Birmingham, Alabama, tweeted later: “Alabama will NOT see any impacts from #Dorian.
 We repeat, no impacts from Hurricane #Dorian will be felt across Alabama.
 The system will remain too far east.”

 But the president has been adamant throughout the week that he was correct, and the White House has deployed government resources and staff to back him.

-Note: This story has been corrected to reflect that Alabama was included in charts mentioning wind speed probabilities from August 28 to August 31.
-The story previously said it was not.